 If you'd like to talk about working with me one-on-one, or explore the year-long Sound You System immersion, click here to schedule a Curiosity Call.
 I'll look forward to seeing if there's a fit!

-If you’d like to believe a program like this one is possible for you, but you don’t feel ready for it now, you might like to check out:
+If you’d like to believe a program like this one is possible for you, but you don’t feel this is it, or you don't feel ready for it now, you may want to check out:

 An Artist’s Way class